 And of course, different people have different levels of sensitivity to these systems.
 All of this is why the context in which you have sex is so important.
 Part of the work that happens in sex therapy is identifying the external and internal things that might be pressing on your brakes, and taking steps to alleviate them, as well as identifying the things that rev your accelerator, and making more space in your life for them so that arousal can happen on its own.

 So - now you know that thinking about it just as a ‘low sex drive’ is actually not quite right.
-You have sex for a reason, in a context, and if that context is not working for you, or your brakes are on and your accelerator’s off, hopefully now you can begin to recognise what’s happening, and start to shift the balance, so that you can get back on the road.
+You have sex for a reason, in a context, and if that context is not working for you, or your brakes are on and your accelerator’s off, hopefully now you can begin to recognize what’s happening, and start to shift the balance, so that you can get back on the road.

 If you feel ready to get back in touch with sex again, check out how with the Blueheart app here.